gvwilson/sdxpy/en/src/tester/index.md

     (The relative error is the absolute value of the difference between the actual and expected value, divided by the absolute value.)

-### Capturing output {: .exercise}

-1. Read [the documentation][pytest_stdout]
-    that explains how to capture [%g stdout "standard output" %] when using [pytest][pytest].

-1. Modify this chapter's testing tool so that users can check what a function prints to standard output as part of a unit test.

 ### Selecting tests {: .exercise}

 Modify the testing tool so that if a user provides `-s pattern` or `--select pattern`